CrossFit: Methodology

 CrossFit is a strength, conditioning, and overall fitness program consisting mainly of a mix of aerobic (cardio) exercises, calisthenics (bodyweight exercises), and weightlifting.
 CrossFit describes its strength and conditioning program as "constantly varied functional movements executed at high intensity across broad time and modal domains", and it aims to improve the overall fitness of its participants by increasing their work capacity in these domains.
 CrossFit believes there are ten components or domains in physical fitness: cardiovascular/respiratory endurance, stamina, strength, flexibility, power, speed, coordination, agility, balance, accuracy.

-CrossFit proposes nutrition to be the foundation of fitness, and on this foundation metabolic conditioning can improve cardiovascular efficiency, gymnastics can build an athlete's spatial awareness and body control, while weightlifting and throwing allow for better control of external objects, so that a general physical preparedness required for any sport can be achieved.
-Crossfit focuses on functional movements, movements it considers natural and essential with real-life application.
+CrossFit proposes nutrition to be the foundation of fitness, and on this foundation, metabolic conditioning can improve cardiovascular efficiency, gymnastics can build an athlete's spatial awareness and body control, while weightlifting and throwing allow for better control of external objects, so that the general physical preparedness required for any sport can be achieved.
+CrossFit focuses on functional movements, movements it considers natural and essential with real-life application.
 It advocates training with high intensity, believing that such training can achieve the desired result quicker, that increasing weights when lifting can help build strength, while Increasing the repetitions of movements can improve stamina and endurance.
 It also believes that physical training should be varied regularly to achieve a general level of fitness, rather than only excelling in any single activity.

 WODs

 Thruster, consisting of a front squat and an overhead press, is a common barbell movement in CrossFit.

-The workout in CrossFit is referred to as WOD for "Workout of the Day".
+The workout in CrossFit is referred to as a WOD, short for "Workout of the Day".
 Every WOD may be a mix of movements from one or more of the three different modalities: monostructural/metabolic conditioning ("metcon"), weightlifting, and gymnastics.
 Examples of movements from gymnastics include: pull-up, muscle-up, box-jump, lunge, handstand push-up, and rope-climb; examples from cardio/metcon include: running, cycling, double under, and rowing; and examples from weightlifting include deadlifts, back squat, snatch, clean and jerk, thrusters, dumbbell push press, wall ball, and kettlebell swing.
 A WOD can have a number of movements, and each movement is typically performed with a certain number of repetitions; for example, a WOD called Fran has two movements: thrusters and pull-ups, and each of these are performed 21 times, followed by further rounds of 15 and 9 repetitions.
-The duration and content of the WOD is not fixed and varied daily.
+The duration and content of the WOD are not fixed and vary daily.
 WODs are often given specific names and some are considered benchmark WODs, for example, "Fran", "Grace", and "Helen" from "The Girls" workouts, A WOD called "Murph" from the "Heroes" workouts has become more widely known and is performed outside of CrossFit.